tejuiceB/PlaylistConverter/wiki/WIKI.md

 ## Technical Details

 ### System Architecture
+For detailed architecture information, see our [Architecture Documentation](../docs/ARCHITECTURE.md).

 - Built with Spring Boot 2.7.18
 - Uses OAuth 2.0 for secure authentication
 - RESTful API integration with both platforms